 The same thing applies for street furniture: fountains, benches, water troughs, hitching posts etc. Build fast and simple place holders, and see which ones are used and loved: make them permanent.
 The ones that no one cares about, remove or change or replace.
 Rome wasn’t built in a day.

 Also remember the golden rule of place making: when building anything, build on the least attractive part and improve it while keeping the views of the more beautiful parts intact.

 Texas is hot and sunny so streets should be relatively narrow and main streets should have covered walkways or porticoes (look at Bologna for a famous example, or old Havana with its tarpaulins shading the streets, or old Singapore with its covered merchant sidewalks).
 Useful street trees should of course be planted, as many as possibly under the limitations of water and rainfall, with a good mixture of flowering trees, shade trees, evergreens and fruit trees, both male and female, with an emphasis on useful native trees.
 Give each neighborhood its own square and make the entrances gated or arched, and the streets offset (i.e. no street intersects another).
-Each neighborhood or even set of homes should have a pocket squareadjacent.
-The town itself should have a central square (even if it does not have to be in the center of the town itself: it can also be in front of one of the main gates or up on the hill or down in the hollow), with some sort of trees and water feature if possible.
+Each neighborhood or even set of homes should have a pocket square11 adjacent.
+The town itself should have a central square12 (even if it does not have to be in the center of the town itself: it can also be in front of one of the main gates or up on the hill or down in the hollow), with some sort of trees and water feature if possible.
 Water should be available in the form of fountains and faucets, water troughs and wall mounted fountains as far as possible almost everywhere.